jhopwood-jjk/qBandas/README.md

 df = pd.DataFrame(data) # my data is in df
 ```

-### 2) Gathering QuickBase Information - `headers.json`
+### 2) Gathering QuickBase Information

 You will need to provide credentials in the form of a `headers.json` file in the working directory of your project.
-You can automaitically generate a template for the file by running the following
+This file is used to authenticate requests to the QuickBase API.
+You can automaitically generate a template for the file by running the following.

 ```bash
 python -m qbandas --head